HYDRA CEBO CETANE BOOSTER - FEATURES AND ADVANTAGES

 It also will reduce engine noise, deposit build-up, and exhaust emissions.
-Diesel and MGO fuels with cetane number lower than minimum engine requirements can cause rough engine operation.
-They are more difficult to start, especially in cold weather.
+Diesel and MGO fuels with cetane numbers lower than minimum engine requirements can cause rough engine operation.
+They are more challenging to start, especially in cold weather.

-Using fuels which meet engine operating requirements will improve cold starting, reduce smoke during start-up, improve fuel economy, reduce exhaust emissions, improve engine durability and reduce noise and vibration.
+Using fuels that meet engine operating requirements will improve cold starting, reduce smoke during start-up, improve fuel economy, reduce exhaust emissions, improve engine durability and reduce noise and vibration.

 Hydra CEBO delivers an increase in cetane number to your diesel and MGO fuel.
-It will increase cetane number by up to 8 points depending on quality of fuel being treated.
+It will increase the cetane number by up to 8 points depending on the quality of fuel being treated.

-Hydra CEBO provides an economic route to meeting quality specifications and a platform for creating premium fuels.
+Hydra CEBO provides an economical route to meeting quality specifications and a platform for creating premium fuels.

-Contrary to some propaganda, alkyl nitrates still offer the greatest improvement in cetane number, with measured increases of up to eight points.
+Contrary to some disinformation, alkyl nitrates still offer the most significant improvement in cetane number, with measured increases of up to eight points.

-When it comes to alkyl nitrates, 2-ethylhexyl nitrate (2-EHN) is the most popular and most respected.
-It offers more consistent ignition quality whilst reducing unwanted and negative combustion conditions.
+When it comes to alkyl nitrates, 2-ethylhexyl nitrate (2-EHN) is the most popular and respected.
+It offers a more consistent ignition quality whilst reducing unwanted and adverse combustion conditions.

 Fuel additive manufacturers recognise both the benefits of boosting the cetane number and using 2-EHN so much now that most offer cetane improvers.

-From close examination it appears many cetane boosters contain useless fillers.
-To maximise profits most manufacturers still insist on the single bottle per tank philosophy.
+From a close examination, it appears many cetane boosters contain useless fillers.
+Most manufacturers still insist on the single bottle per tank philosophy to maximise profits.